ChristianWalken/Basic-Sidecroller-SHMUP-UNITY/README.md

 # Basic-Sidecroller-SHMUP
 A **Shootemup** developed for a School Project <br />
-I do not own a lot of the assets used in this project.
+IWe do not own the assets used in this project.

 ## Contributors